jvitormichels/jvitormichels/README.md

 <br>

 - 🔭 I’m currently working at [EUAX](https://grupoeuax.com.br/) as a Rails Dev.
-- 🌱 I’m currently learning lower level tricks with C
+- 🌱 I’m currently learning the basics of front end.
 - 💡 I'm also learning 3D modeling as a hobby
 - ✨ I’m looking to learn and collaborate on open source projects!
 - 📫 You can reach me in jvitormichels@gmail.com